FloraFo/Python-Scripts/docs/Projects/preservingheritage.md

-# 🏛️ Capstone Project: Preserving Heritage – Enhancing Tourism with AI
+# Preserving Heritage – Enhancing Tourism with AI

 This capstone project addresses a dual challenge: preserving historical heritage through automation and enhancing the tourist experience through intelligent recommendations.
 It is divided into two core parts involving both deep learning and machine learning techniques.

-## 🚀 Project Objectives
+## Project Objectives

 ### 1. Heritage Structure Classification with TensorFlow 🧠
 Using **TensorFlow**, I developed a deep learning model to classify historical structures based on images.
 Leveraging **transfer learning** with a pre-trained CNN backbone, the model was fine-tuned to predict the **category of heritage structures** (e.g., temples, forts, monuments).
 Key steps included: